Mohamed1628/portfolio/content/posts/CAN-Communication-Troubleshooter/index.md

     URL: "https://github.com/Mohamed1628/CAN-Troubleshooter"
     Text: "Suggest Changes" # edit text
     appendFilePath: false # to append file path to Edit link
 ---

-This program lets the user know if a device can properly send and recieve CAN data frames.

-It does this using a CAN bus module that allows the Arduino Uno to communicate with the device over the CAN High/Low pins of the OBD port.

----

 ## Materials